Hoof Pictures and

 First set of photos are from the first day I saw him at the rescue.
 He was constantly shifting his weight back and forth in obvious pain from THRUSH and potential other pathologies.

 Second set of pictures is from his third trim and after a second round of glue on boots.
 Slowly working the heels back and toes down to keep him comfortable throughout this whole process.
 At this point, he is barefoot running around his pasture and his owners hope to start trail riding him this spring.

 PIPPI - A Morab mare - chronic laminitis caused by Insulin Resistance.

 January - October 2013

 TUCKER - Dutch Warmblood gelding, total hoof/body rehab 2012-2016.
-Tucker has been adopted by a wonderful young lady and lives happily in Indiana doing just about anything she asks of him!
+Tucker has been adopted by a wonderful young lady and lives happily doing just about anything she asks of him!